afairi-yifan/Pricing_API/README.md

 1. What framework (tensorflow or pytorch) we are currently using?
 2. api in the docker, do you mean put the endpoint to a docker container?
+3. From the draw.io, how to put docker container inside of vertex AI?

 ## Structure